-Regulators' surprise about the sheer dynamism of these advances - both the speed of the technical developments and the speed with which such new possibilities were implemented - has ebbed and a number of countries have started to draft (or have already implemented) new laws or changes to their current laws to address fintech issues.
-This is particularly the case in the area of anti-money laundering rules, a prime concern not only of regulators but also of banks and other financial market participants.
+Though the regulators' initial surprise about the sheer dynamism of these projects has ebbed, there are numerous initiatives both on the national and on the international level to provide sandboxes for fintech start-ups and to regulate fintech.
+Implementation of an effective anti-money laundering system continues to concern not only the regulators, but also banks and other financial market participants.
 Unless the industry can be certain that participating in the crypto-economy will not lead to increased anti-money laundering risks, established financial players remain cautious.
+However, even the Bank for International Settlement, after highly critical initial statements, initiated a discussion paper on designing prudential treatment for cryptoassets in December 2019, and the FATF published guidance on virtual assets in June 2019.

-The national solutions chosen (and the speed with which regulators are willing to react by providing guidelines to market participants) varies considerably between jurisdictions.
-This may be a consequence of different regulatory cultures, but in addition, the existing legal systems may pose varying and unplanned obstacles to the some of the new applications.
-It may, for example, be difficult to transfer rights on the blockchain if the national code prescribes that rights can only be assigned in writing.
-Therefore, a structured collection of overviews over certain aspects of fintech law and regulation such as the present one continues to be valuable not only for the international practitioner, but also for anyone who looks for inspiration on how to deal with hitherto unaddressed and unthought-of issues under the national law of any country.
+The national solutions chosen vary considerably between jurisdictions, not only owing to different regulatory cultures, but also to differences in the treatment under contract and tort law of some of the new issues arising.
+In the absence of a harmonised international regime, the structured collection of overviews on certain aspects of fintech law and regulation this book continues to be valuable not only for the international practitioner, but also for anyone looking for inspiration on how to deal with hitherto unaddressed and unthought-of issues under the national law of any country.

 The authors of this publication are from the most widely respected law firms in their jurisdictions.
 They each have a proven record of experience in the field of fintech; they know both the law and how it is applied.
-We hope that you will find their experience invaluable and enlightening when dealing with any of the varied issues fintech raises in the legal and regulatory field.
+We hope that you will find their experience invaluable and enlightening when dealing with the varied issues fintech raises in the legal and regulatory field.

-The emphasis of this collection is on the law and practice of each of the jurisdictions, but discussion of emerging or unsettled issues has been provided where appropriate.
-The views expressed are those of the authors and not of their firms, of the editor or of the publisher.
+The emphasis of this book is on the law and practice of each of the jurisdictions, but discussion of emerging or unsettled issues has been provided where appropriate.
+The views expressed are those of the authors and not of their firms, nor of the editor or the publisher.
 In a fast-changing environment, every effort has been made to provide the latest intelligence on the current status of the law.